bra1nDump/macos-share-screenshot/readme.md

 - [Task-2] Have a sticky stack of screenshots on the left bottom that stays there until explicitly dismissed by the user, see examples of cleanshot
   - The difficult thing here is to make it sticky, but not take focus from other applications.
 I think we can use the same exact approach as we do with the window for screenshot selection.
 We can just create a similar window to that one with roughly the same configurations, but only show on the left column of the screen.
 The windows will never be active at the same time.
   - As you take more screenshots, they should be pushed on top of the stack
-- [Next] You can drag the screenshot to drop it into another applications like telegram, gmail, etc.
-- As you hover over the screenshot
+- As you hover the mouse over the screenshot in the stack
-  - [Task-3] Top left shows a close button
+  - [Task-3] Top left shows a close button - it will remove the screenshot from the stack
-  - Top right shows edit button
   - Center shows quick actions
     - [Task-3] copy (trivial)
     - [Task-3] save (trivial - just save to Desktop)